h5bp/Front-end-Developer-Interview-Questions/Turkish/README_TR.md

 ####<a name='html'>HTML Soruları:</a>

-* What's a `doctype` do?
+* `doctype`ın işlevi nedir?
-* What's the difference between standards mode and quirks mode?
+*  "standart mod" ile "aptal mod" arasındaki fark nedir?
-* What are the limitations when serving XHTML pages?
+* XHTML sayfalarının ne gibi sınırlamaları vardır?
-  * Are there any problems with serving pages as `application/xhtml+xml`?
+  * Sayfaların `application/xhtml+xml` olarak çalıştırılmasında herhangi bir sakınca var mıdır?
 * How do you serve a page with content in multiple languages?
   * What kind of things must you be wary of when design or developing for multilingual sites?
-* What are `data-` attributes good for?
+* `data-` özelliği ne faydalar sağlar?
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between cookies, sessionStorage and localStorage.